How To Setup Apache 2.4, MariaDB 10.4, PHP 7.3 and HTTP/2 on Ubuntu 18.04 LTS

 Finally, you can open your browser to continue installing WordPress until it’s finished.
 See the following screenshoot.

-READ: How To Install Netdata on Ubuntu 18.04 LTS (Bionic Beaver)
+READ: How To Install phpMyAdmin on Ubuntu 16.04/18.04 LTS with Nginx & PHP-FPM

 In step-11 above you have created a database name, db user and password via MariaDB CLI.
 Now you need to input the database name, username and its password in the WordPress installation field and then click submit, like this: